Skip to content

 Example: Crawler Request with License Authentication

-A licensed crawler would authenticate each request by sending the license token in the Authorization header:
+A licensed crawler authorizes requests by sending the <license_token> in the Authorization header:

 GET /data HTTP/1.1